imgly/imgly-sdk-html5/README.md

   </a>
 </p>

-## img.ly Photo Editor SDK for HTML5.
+## Photo Editor SDK for HTML5.
-The img.ly HTML5 SDK is a **fully customisable** photo editor which you can integrate into your HTML5 app within minutes.
+The PhotoEditor SDK for HTML5 is a **fully customisable** photo editor which you can integrate into your HTML5 app within minutes.
 It contains the most important photo editing tools;
 Auto-Enhance, Crop, Rotate, Focus, Brightness, Contrast, Saturation, and more.
 It also features state-of-the-art photo filters, designed and calibrated with a lot of love.